Submitting Your Research

 -Training and Performance Analysis

 A statement confirming that all necessary support (e.g. funding, facilities) and approvals (e.g. ethics) are or will be in place for the proposed research.
 Note that manuscripts will be generally considered for studies that are able to commence immediately; however, authors with alternative plans are encouraged to contact the journal office for advice.
 Authors should note if they are seeking in-principle acceptance to strengthen a funding application.
 An anticipated timeline for completing the study if the initial submission is accepted.
 A statement of the preferred embargo period (if any) of the In-Principle Acceptance, Stage 1 manuscript.
 Please specify if you would like to keep your Stage 1 manuscript private, and if so, for how long.
 You may keep stage 1 manuscripts private for up to four years, or until the full Stage 2, the full manuscript is published, whichever is sooner.
 A statement confirming that the authors agree to share their raw, de-identified data, any digital study materials, and analysis code as appropriate.
 A statement confirming that, following Stage 1 in-principle acceptance, the authors agree to have their approved protocol registered on the Open Science Framework (https://osf.io/).
-Accepted protocols will be registered by Registered Reports in Kinesiology, and authors will be assigned a digital object identifier (DOI) to ensure that they receive proper credit for their work.
-A statement confirming that if the authors later withdraw their paper, they agree to Registered Reports in Kinesiology publishing a short summary of the pre-registered study under a section Withdrawn Registrations.
+Accepted protocols will be registered by Reports in Sport and Exercise, and authors will be assigned a digital object identifier (DOI) to ensure that they receive proper credit for their work.
+A statement confirming that if the authors later withdraw their paper, they agree to Reports in Sport and Exercise publishing a short summary of the pre-registered study under a section Withdrawn Registrations.
 A statement declaring any conflicts of interests or explicitly stating that there are no conflicts of interest.
 A statement confirming the names and affiliations of all authors involved with the project and their respective contributions.

 Manuscript preparation guidelines – Stage 1